ec-jrc/lisflood-model/4_3_annex_Incomplete_modules/index.md

 #### Limitations

-For the moment, polders can be simulated on channel pixels where **dynamic wave routing** is used.
+This module was concieved for areas where **dynamic wave routing** is used.
 For channels where the kinematic wave is used, the routine will not work and may lead to numerical instabilities or even model crashes.